A chip-and-PIN-enabled VISA card is used for official university travel expenses billed and paid for by ASU.

 Eligibility and application

 The ASU travel card is available to faculty and staff.
-Departments determine participation based on business need.
+Departments determine participation based on business needs.

 - If eligible, apply through the Travel Card application.
 Review application detailed directions.

-- Expect to receive your card five-to-10 business days after ASU Financial Services approves the application.
+- Expect to receive your card seven-to-10 business days after ASU Financial Services approves the application.

 - Email notification is sent when the card is on its way.